etheleon/gojek_takehome/docs/01-setup-gke.md

 > The following README assumes you already have a billing account set up with GCP

-# Setting Up the infrastructure
+# Google Kubernetes Engine

-Terraform configuration for infrastructure is found in the [terraform](../terraform).
+We will be spinning up the the cluster using Terraform.
+Terraform configuration files for infrastructure is found in  [terraform](../terraform).

 ## Getting started